quickapps/docs/en/developers/notifications-api.rst

         }
     }

-Similar to controllers, uou can load and use any Model within your message class
+Similar to controllers, you can load and use any Model within your message class
 methods: